dementive/ImperatorProvinceDataEditor/README.md

 3. There is a zoom area with the provinces.png in it that can be zoomed into and moved around.
 There is also a frame on the side of the screen that has all the province data in it, here you can edit any data associated with the province and add new pops to the province.

 4. Right-clicking any province on the province map will load all of it's information into the province data frame.
 When a province is right-clicked, if any province data has been changed, a save is triggered that will automatically rewrite all the data that was in the original file the province was found in.
-Note that right-clicking is currently the only way to trigger a save.

-5. Exiting the application will automatically save all changes made to provinces names to output.
+5. Exiting the application will automatically save all changes made to any provinces that have been changed.

 # Settings